marcospgp/tinyORM/README.md

 - Your schemas are defined as regular typescript types.
 - You can update your types at any time by providing a migration, which is just a plain typescript function that updates an object from the previous version to the new one.
-- Migrations are applied at retrieval time to bring previously stored data up to date.
-This means you can cleanly integrate with both databases you control and those you don't (such as the browser's `localStorage`).
+- Migrations are applied at retrieval time.
+This abstracts away an entire class of complexity by not having to worry about syncing your app and databases.
+It also allows you to store data in places the user controls, such as their browser's `localStorage`.
-- Storage and retrieval logic is abstracted into storage engines, which are just functions that return a collection of methods like `get()` and `save()`.
+- Storage and retrieval logic is abstracted into storage engines, which are just functions that return a collection of methods, with no restrictions - like `get()` and `save()`.

-TinyORM ships with these [storage engines](<(./src/storageEngines)>), but you can write a custom one too - even just by combining existing ones.

-Some reasons you may want to write a custom storage engine could be:

-- Using the browser's `localStorage` for logged out users and a cloud database for logged in users.
-- Pre or post processing your objects, such as updating an `updated_at` timestamp before saving.

-There are deliberately no restrictions on what methods a storage engine exposes - just like there is no reason to lock down your schema from the start, your storage logic should also remain open to iteration.
+You may notice TinyORM is light on constraints.
+You're not supposed to know what your schema or your storage logic is going to look like.
+The goal is to give you a simple paradigm that you can build with, starting from a simple foundation.

 To get started with TinyORM, check out the following examples: